lthibault/pipewerks/README.md

 Pipewerks' ambition is to be a standard library for reliable, multiplexed transports.

 It aims to compete with the standard library in terms of productivity.
-We hope to see developers reaching for `pipewerks` first, dropping down to Go's `net` package only if/when needed.
+We hope to see developers reaching for pipewerks first, dropping down to Go's `net` package only if/when needed.

-In order to achieve this, `pipewerks` is designed according to the following principles:
+In order to achieve this, pipewerks is designed according to the following principles:

-1. **Full compatability with Go's standard library**:  `pipewerks` is built on top of Go's `net` package, and offers unbridled access to the underlying standard library objects.
+1. **Full compatability with Go's standard library**:  pipewerks is built on top of Go's `net` package, and offers unbridled access to the underlying standard library objects.

-2. **Transport Modularity**:  `pipewerks` makes it easy to swap out transports.
+2. **Transport Modularity**:  pipewerks makes it easy to swap out transports.
 You can prototype your application using `inproc`, and then deploy it using `tcp` or `quic`.

-3. **Transport Uniformity**:  `pipewerks` believes application developers shouldn't care whether their bytes are delivered by TCP, QUIC, µTP, or carrier pigeons.
+3. **Transport Uniformity**:  pipewerks believes application developers shouldn't care whether their bytes are delivered by TCP, QUIC, µTP, or carrier pigeons.
 Pipewerks lets you code your application with generic interfaces like `Conn` and `Stream`.

+4. **Speed**:  pipewerks is written with performance in mind and aims to be competitive with the standard library in terms of speed and memory usage.

 ## Example